 Researchers track COVID-19 trends in an island community’s wastewater.
 The approach has broad implications as a public health surveillance tool.

 Dr. Ira Longini offers insight on the future of the COVID-19 pandemic.

-Dr. Sonja A. Rasmussen discusses what parents should know and do to help their children stay well.
+Dr. Sonja A. Rasmussen discusses what parents should know about the Pfizer booster shot for 12- to 15-year-old children.